-The guidelines for eating fish from Lake Isabella are based on the chemicals detected in the fish collected for the two monitoring studies described below.
+The guidelines for eating fish from Lake Morena are based on the chemicals detected in the fish collected for the two monitoring studies described below.
 These studies met OEHHA's data quality criteria, including adequate documentation of sample collection, fish preparation methods (e.g., skinning or filleting), chemical analyses, quality assurance, and sufficiently low detection limits.
 "Sample," as used in this report, refers to an individual fish or a composite of multiple fish for which contaminant data were reported.
 "Sampling" or "sampled" refers to the act of collecting fish for chemical analysis.
+The studies or entities contributing data to this advisory are described below.

-CONTAMINANTS IN FISH FROM CALIFORNIA LAKES AND RESERVOIRS, 2007 - 2008 (SWAMP)
+CONTAMINANTS IN FISH FROM CALIFORNIA LAKES AND RESERVOIRS, 2007-2008 (SWAMP)

-The Surface Water Ambient Monitoring Program (SWAMP), operated by the State Water Resources Control Board (SWRCB) in cooperation with Central Valley Regional Water Quality Control Board (RWB5), monitors water quality in California's surface waters.
-This survey of inland water bodies was the State's largest survey of chemical contaminants in sport fish.
+The Surface Water Ambient Monitoring Program (SWAMP), operated by the State Water Resources Control Board (SWRCB) in cooperation with the San Diego Regional Water Quality Control Board (SDRWQCB), monitors water quality in California's surface waters.
+This survey of inland water bodies, conducted by SWAMP, was the State's largest survey of chemical contaminants in sport fish.
 The survey sampled popular fishing sites at 272 lakes and reservoirs from 2007 to 2008 (SWRCB, 2010).
 The SWRCB used the data from this survey to characterize statewide water quality conditions.
-The program collected Common Carp and Largemouth Bass from Lake Isabella in 2008, which were analyzed for mercury, as part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs (SWRCB, 2010).
+The program collected Common Carp and Largemouth Bass from Lake Morena in 2008, which were analyzed for mercury.
 Common Carp were additionally analyzed for chlordanes, DDTs, dieldrin, PBDEs, PCBs, and selenium.